UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch6.md

 This provides the core ability for looking up and handling precedence.
 Though, as shown so far, it is just a rather convoluted form of what ANTLR4 gives us for free.
 The real point of this runtime state is the ability of the language to dynamically add user operators.
 By adding operators to the runtime state the lookup process will include them during parsing.
-Thus, whenever visiting an operator definition it is generated as a normal function with a specialized name and the operator and precedence are added to the runtime state.
-Any future use of the operator in an expression will detect the correct precedence and the code generation treats it as a function call with the appropriate left and right hand argument values.

 Actually adding the operators to the table is handled in the parsing process itself using a feature of the ANTLR generated parser called a "Parse Listener".
 A parse listener is attached to the parser and effectively